Skip to content

 ado template actuatorconfiguration --actuator-identifier $ACTUATORNAME --include-schema

-The schema will be output to a file called "ACTUATORNAME_actuatorconfiguration_template_UID_schema.yaml"
+The schema will be output to a file called "ACTUATORNAME_actuatorconfiguration_template_RANDOM_ID_schema.yaml"

 Creation and validation

-Once the values you want are set and saved in a file called $ACTUATOR_CONFIGURATION_FILE then the actuatorconfiguration resource can be created with:
+Once the desired values are set and saved in a file called $ACTUATOR_CONFIGURATION_FILE then the actuatorconfiguration resource can be created with:

 ado create actuatorconfiguration -f $ACTUATOR_CONFIGURATION_FILE

-This will return an identifier with the format "actuatorconfiguration-ACTUATORNAME-UID" e.g.
+This will return an identifier with the format "actuatorconfiguration-ACTUATORNAME-RANDOM_ID" e.g.

 > Success!
 Created actuator configuration with identifier `actuatorconfiguration-robotic_lab-3edc9cd3`

-On create the provided parameters are first passed to the actuator for validation.
-If it detects any errors you will get a warning indicating the issue and the resource will not be created.
+The supplied parameters are sent to the actuator for validation before the resource is created.
+If any errors are detected, a warning will be displayed describing the issue, and the resource will not be created.

 Using an actuatorconfiguration